Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 Treatment Reference Price (₩) Applicable Issues

-Gold RF Micro needles (Full face) 550,000 – 750,000 Pores, sagging, skin texture
+Gold RF Micro Needling (Full Face) 550,000 – 750,000 Pores, Sagging, Skin Texture

-Basic Hydrating Needle Treatment 250,000 – 380,000 Hydration, radiance
+Basic Hydrating Needle Treatment 250,000 – 380,000 Hydration, Radiance

 Picosecond lasers (whole face) 400,000 – 650,000 Spots and uneven skin tone